 Mothers-in-law and daughters-in-law are family partners fused together by circumstance and law.
 To be thrown into a close family relationship without giving consent or being consulted is a daunting challenge.
-But it’s a challenge that can be overcome.
 The mother-in-law/ daughter-in-law relationship is without question, complicated.
+But overcoming this challenge is possible.

 So much changes for a family when the adult children fall in love and marry.
 Suddenly there are new members who, by decree of law and circumstance, are expected to be embraced and included into the fold.
 By all means, the challenge is a daunting one, especially for mothers-in-law and daughters-in-law.